Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 ### TL;DR.

-[Cohere](https://www.instagram.com/cohere.bogor/) one of best coffee places, if not the best, in Bogor.
+[Cohere](https://www.instagram.com/cohere.bogor/) is one of best coffee places, if not the best, in Bogor.

 ### The place